Matty Virtue: Career

 Virtue joined Liverpool at under-11 level, having played with Chelsea until the age of 9.
 He moved on loan to Notts County in January 2018.

 He was named captain of Liverpool's Under-23 team in October 2018.
 In January 2019, he signed for Blackpool.
 He scored his first professional goal against Accrington Stanley on 5 March 2019.

 On 16 October 2020, Virtue signed a new two-year contract with Blackpool.
 In December 2020 he tested positive for COVID-19 and had to self-isolate, missing matches.
 In October 2021 he extended his contract for a further year.

 He moved on loan to Lincoln City on 1 September 2022.
 He made his debut coming off the bench against Cambridge United on 3 September 2022.
 He scored his first goal for Lincoln City against Bristol Rovers in a 6–3 win on 17 September 2022.
+After a period injured, he returned to the Lincoln first-team.

+Following the conclusion of the 2023–24 season, Blackpool confirmed that Virtue would be departing the club upon the expiration of his contract.

+Virtue signed for Fleetwood Town on 1 July 2024.